hrs-allbsd/OpenLanguageTools/src/transeditor/installer/README.txt

 	Java HotSpot(TM) Client VM (build 1.5.0_04-b05, mixed mode, sharing)

 	Please check the version of java you use is at least 1.4.2_03.
-If it's not download and install appropriate versio of Java JRE on your system.
+If it's not download and install appropriate version of Java JRE on your system.

 	2. If you are sure correct version of java is installed on your system, try to click on the transeditor_v<VERSION>_win.jar file (the <VERSION>